 Who are you?
 What is your role at CloudBees?

 I’m the creator of Jenkins, and my role at CloudBees is a little bit of everything in and around Jenkins.
 Sometimes I hack on open-source Jenkins core and plugins, while trying not to fail Jesse Glick’s razor-sharp code and spelling review.
 Sometimes I hack on our value-added Jenkins Enterprise by CloudBees.
-Sometimes I help DEV@cloud by patching Linux kernel modules and writing Chef recipes while fooling Ryan Campbell into believing I know what I’m doing, and sometimes I help handle some of the tricky support tickets, which I really cannot complain about because it’s all my fault, if you think about it.
+Sometimes I help our products by patching Linux kernel modules and writing Chef recipes while fooling Ryan Campbell into believing I know what I’m doing, and sometimes I help handle some of the tricky support tickets, which I really cannot complain about because it’s all my fault, if you think about it.

 I recently took on the role of CTO, which means I now have an opportunity to help make everything a little bit better.
 Ultimately, I’m just a guy who likes to create stuff.
 Mainly in software, but also in LEGO, cross-stitching, electronics, etc.